 - c. encourages committed and capable people from across the community into the teaching profession at all levels of the education system.

-8. The educational opportunities and outcomes for Aboriginal and Torres Strait Islander peoples should be equal to the rest of the Victorian population.
+9. The educational opportunities and outcomes for First Nations peoples should be equal to the rest of the Victorian population.

 1. A public early childhood, school, vocational training, adult community and further education and university system that is recognised as among the best in the world.